 He starred on Broadway alongside his traditional backing band, the E Street Band, a group of musicians that would frequently have his back when he was on stage or recording.
-He and the band have also performed on Saturday Night Live as late as December 2020.
+He and the band have also performed on Saturday Night Live in December 2020.

 Bronx-born and Long-Island raised, Billy Joel has had a huge impact on the musical world as a whole.
-His standout song “Piano Man” still gets constant play on classic stations and by players who are just learning how to tickle the ivories, but he has plenty of other amazing songs as well.
-How can we forget “We Didn't Start the Fire.”
+His standout song “Piano Man” still gets constant play on classic stations and by players who are just learning how to tickle the ivories.
+And how can we forget “We Didn't Start the Fire”?